Senior Policy Advisor | Infrastructure and Environment

 Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required

-Ideally you will have:
+Ideally, you will bring:

 • A good base of experience in public policy as a Senior Policy Advisor